ldbc/ldbc_snb_example_data/README.md

 Scripts to convert from **raw graphs** produced by the SNB Datagen to graph data sets using various layouts (e.g. storing edges as merged foreign keys).

-We use a mix of Bash, Python, and [DuckDB](https://duckdb.org) SQL scripts to perform these operations.
+This repository uses a mix of Bash, Python, and [DuckDB](https://duckdb.org) SQL scripts.
+The `get.sh` script installs the Python dependencies and downloads a recent DuckDB binary if it does not exist in the repository directory (the script is automatically invoked by `load.sh`).

+If you want to use a custom-built DuckDB binary:
+* set the `DUCKDB_PATH` environment variable to the location of the `duckdb` binary (default value: `.`)
+* make sure the Python packages has been recompiled (see [instructions](https://github.com/duckdb/duckdb/tree/master/tools/pythonpkg))

-## Data set
+## Example data set

+The example data set in this repository reflects the toy graphs used in the LDBC SNB:

 * [Example graph without refresh operations](https://ldbc.github.io/ldbc_snb_docs/example-graph-without-refreshes.pdf)
 * [Example graph with refresh operations](https://ldbc.github.io/ldbc_snb_docs/example-graph-with-refreshes.pdf)